 The Company sponsors a group Registered Retirement Savings Plan and a group Deferred Profit Sharing Plan for all of its Canadian salaried employees.
-The Plan provides such employees with an opportunity to make voluntary contributions to a group Registered Retirement Savings Plan ("RRSP"), which can include a spousal plan, of up to 6% of the employee's base salary and bonuses, up to a maximum of \$12,685 in respect of 2015.
+The plan provides such employees with an opportunity to make voluntary contributions to a group Registered Retirement Savings Plan ("RRSP"), which can include a spousal plan, of up to 6% of the employee's base salary and bonuses, up to a maximum of \$13,005 in respect of 2017.
 The Company matches employee contributions up to 6% with contributions to the Deferred Profit Sharing Plan ("DPSP").
-In Canada, the RRSP/DPSP combined limit in respect of 2015 was \$25,420.
-All Named Executive Officers except Mr. Hofer and Mr. Rodgers are eligible to participate in the RRSP/DPSP.
+In Canada, the RRSP/DPSP combined limit in respect of 2017 was \$26,230.
+All Named Executive Officers are eligible to participate in the RRSP/DPSP.
 All Company contributions to the DPSP vest immediately.
 If the employee terminates employment he or she can transfer the accumulated contributions and investment income to another registered plan, take as taxable cash, or purchase an annuity or retirement income fund.
 If the employee dies while employed, the funds will be payable to his or her named beneficiary.

-All eligible US employees, including Mr. Hofer and Mr. Rodgers, were entitled to make voluntary contributions to the Company's 401(k) Plan up to a total maximum of \$18,000 in respect of 2015.
-Employees age 50 and over may contribute a "catch-up" amount of \$6,000 per year for a maximum deferral of \$24,000 in respect of 2015.
-The Company makes a matching contribution to participant accounts of up to 4% of an employee's compensation with a maximum match of \$10,600 in respect of 2015.
+All eligible US employees were entitled to make voluntary contributions to the Company's 401(k) Plan up to a total maximum of \$18,000 in respect of 2017.
+Employees age 50 and over may contribute a "catch-up" amount of \$6,000 per year for a maximum deferral of \$24,000 in respect of 2017.
+The Company makes a matching contribution to participant accounts of up to 4% of an employee's compensation with a maximum match of \$10,800 in respect of 2017.
 All Company contributions to the 401(k) Plan vest immediately.
 If the employee terminates employment with an accrued benefit, the participant is entitled to a distribution of the non-forfeitable accrued benefit.
 The participant may defer payment until the mandatory benefit starting date.
 No tax consequences result with a direct rollover into a qualified plan.
 An employee who requests a lump sum withdrawal will be taxed and may incur an early withdrawal penalty.
 If an employee dies while employed, the funds will be payable to his or her named beneficiary.
+No Named Executive Officers participate in the 401(k) plan.